Meet our academic and professional staff at Dartington Trust.

 Dr Marie Méténier

-Marie is Associate Lecturer for Movement, Mind, and Ecology.
+Marie is Lecturer for Movement, Mind, and Ecology.

 Including being head of year for a foundation degree, Marie has taught a range of modules at undergraduate and master’s levels (ecology, environmental philosophy, conservation; and a range of qualitative methods).
 Her teaching explores how places are transformed by contemporary processes of (im)mobilities, entanglements between humans and more-than-humans, as well as understanding how places, nature and societies are (re)shaped.
 She has a deep interest in transformative learning and how embodied practices can lead to a deeper understanding of our world.

 Dr Mona Nasseri

 Mona is Programme Lead for MA Ecological Design Thinking.
 She joined Schumacher College in 2014 and been involved in the delivery and development of the programme since its inception.